avalokkumar/developer-notes/security_vulnerabilities.md

 * Cookie Tampering: An attacker can modify a user's cookies to impersonate that user and gain access to their account.
 This can be done by intercepting and modifying cookies using tools such as a web proxy or browser extension.

 > Overall, horizontal privilege escalation can be a serious security issue, as it can allow attackers to gain access to sensitive information or resources that they are not authorized to access.
-It is important for applications and systems to properly validate user input, enforce access controls, and use secure authentication mechanisms to prevent these types of attacks.
+Applications and systems need to properly validate user input, enforce access controls, and use secure authentication mechanisms to prevent these types of attacks.

 > Example: A user may accidentally leave their computer unlocked, allowing an attacker to gain access to their account and perform actions that are not authorized for that user.